saveenr/usql-tutorial/ch07-aggregate-functions.md

   GROUP BY Region;
 ```

-## FIRST\_VALUE
+## FIRST_VALUE

----

-As you can expect FIRST\_VALUE will return the first value.
+As you can expect FIRST_VALUE will return the first value.
 However, if
 you want to be specific about what qualifies as “First” use an ORDER BY
 clause.
-Otherwise, this aggregate will behave the same as ANY\_VALUE.
+Otherwise, this aggregate will behave the same as ANY_VALUE.
 ```

 @output =
   SELECT
     FIRST_VALUE(Start) AS FirstStart,